Guide to Retro Frames

 50s Glasses & Sunglasses

 And the 50s!
 Man, that decade is when the real good stuff started coming out, and when sunglasses became a must-have fashion accessory.
-In that decade iconic styles like the Wayfarer hit the streets – think Brooks, Kinney, and GLCO x Nick Wooster – with chunky, rectangular silhouettes, a whole lotta plastic, and details like temple plaques that remain influential to this day.
+Iconic sunglass styles like the Wayfarer hit the streets, with chunky, rectangular silhouettes, a whole lotta plastic, and details like temple plaques that remain influential to this day.

 60s Glasses & Sunglasses

 For men combo frames like the Clubmaster reigned supreme with their strong plastic brows, metal rims and filigree detailing.
 Iconic figures like Malcolm X, JFK, and Jack Nicholson were just a few who rocked the brow line look.
-You can achieve a similar look with any of our combo frames, like Kinney Combo and Hampton Combo.
+You can achieve a similar look with any of our combo frames, like Kinney Combo, Hampton Combo, and Talbert.
 Aviators also came back with a vengeance, this time oversized, a look popularized by counterculture heroes like Hunter S Thompson that still works today in our updated versions, Linnie and Club House.

-While those styles were doing really well on men, women were all about cat-eye shapes like our Andalusia and GLCO x Clare V. collab.
+While those styles were doing really well on men, women were all about cat-eye shapes like our Vista or acetate Loyola.
+And of course there's the GLCO x Clare V. collab.
 Some were made of metal, some plastic with metal details, and some even made of aluminum.
-In those days you could see Marilyn Monroe, Grace Kelly, Elizabeth Taylor, and Brigitte Bardot sporting that distinctive silhouette; today, similar styles are still being worn by leading ladies and artists like Lana Del Rey, Katy Perry, and Rihanna.
+In those days you could see Marilyn Monroe, Grace Kelly, Elizabeth Taylor, and Brigitte Bardot sporting that distinctive cat eye silhouette; today, similar cat eye eyeglass and sunglass styles are still being worn by leading ladies and artists like Lana Del Rey, Katy Perry, and Rihanna.

 The great thing about these wild and funky frames is that you don’t have to pull the weight of a star-studded style icon to wear them.
-Anybody can throw on a pair of Wilsons and give a subtle nod to John Lennon or Keith Haring without getting overly hippie-dippy – some retro frames are just timeless and never go out of style.
+Anybody can throw on a pair of Wilsons and give a subtle nod to the vintage round glasses of John Lennon or Keith Haring without getting overly hippie-dippy – some retro-style sunglasses are just timeless and never go out of style.
 Try your hand at mixing and matching silhouettes with different patterns and different colors.
 Before you know it, you might even amass a retro eyewear collection of your own.